What is the best recruitment platform?

 A specialised recruitment website design platform can be a happy medium: giving you the expert design and technical help you’d get from an agency, plus the website hosting and security taken care of but without being too cost- or time-intensive.

-To check out what Access Volcanic can offer, have a look at our recruitment website platform here.
+To check out what Access Volcanic can offer, have a look at our recruitment website features here.

 Here's a quick recap of what we’ve covered.

-To help choose the best recruitment website platform, our recommended website features list includes:
+To help choose the best recruitment platform, our recommended website features list includes:

 ● Job board